26 Selecting a sustainable horizontal discretization

 \[ \begin{align} \newtilde{c}_\text{ph} = \sqrt{2\frac{1 - \cos\left(\kappa\right)}{\left(\kappa\right)^2}}, & {} & \newtilde{c}_\text{gr} = \frac{\sin\left(\kappa\right)}{\sqrt{2 - 2\cos\left(\kappa\right)}} \end{align} \]

-note down.
-Fig. 26.2 shows the dispersion relations of the A-lattice and the C-lattice.
+Fig. 26.2 shows the dispersion relations of the A-grid and the C-grid.

 If $q$ is a conserved quantity, i.e. a quantity for which $\md{q} = 0$, then one can derive a continuity equation for $\newtilde{q} \coloneqq \rho q$: